midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (p) get used to used opening external drives in Thunar via the CLI (this is not the same as managing external drives fully through the CLI and requires enabling volume management in Thunar preferences); currently, external drives are not visible upon plug due to the sidebar text being hidden; this is one of the listed problems in problems-to-be-fixed.txt;

-(q) get used to operating without right-click menus, most of which have been disabled (they are usually redundant clutter; for instance, if Ctrl+A copies highlighted text, why do you need an explicit "Copy" command in a right-click menu?);
+(q) get used to operating without right-click menus, most of which have been disabled (they are usually redundant clutter; for instance, if Ctrl+A copies highlighted text, why do you need an explicit "Copy" command in a right-click menu?).

 Gradually, improvements will be made to the files until all the problems identified in problems-to-be-fixed.txt are fixed (or marked as unfixable).